On This Day October 6

 1866 – John and Simeon Reno (a.k.a.
 The Reno Brothers) stage the first train robbery in U.S. history, making off with $12,000 from an Ohio & Mississippi Railroad train in Seymour, Indiana.
 The pair perfected the art of stopping trains at gunpoint along sparsely populated stretches of track.

 1926 – Yankee slugger Babe Ruth hits a record three home runs against the St. Louis Cardinals in the fourth game of the World Series.
 Although the Yankees win the game 10-5, they lose the championship in the Game Seven.

 1973 – Hoping to win back territory lost to Israel during the third Arab-Israeli war, Egyptian and Syrian forces attack Israel on Yom Kippur, the holiest day of the Jewish calendar.
 And so begins the Yom Kippur War, which rages for 18 days until the United Nations intervenes.

 1962 – “Sherry,” by The Four Seasons, is in the midst of a five-week ride atop the Billboard Hot 100.
 The song was originally titled “Jackie Baby” in honor of then-First Lady Jacqueline Kennedy, but was later changed.

-2011 – Starship’s “We Built This City” is named the worst song of the 1980s in a Rolling Stone magazine readers’ survey.
+2011 – Starship’s “We Built This City” (from 1985) is named the worst song of the 1980s in a Rolling Stone magazine readers’ survey.
 “The Final Countdown,” by the Swedish band Europe comes in second and “Lady in Red,” by Chris de Burgh, is third.
 Also among the Top Five are Wham!’s “Wake Me Up (Before You Go Go)” and “The Safety Dance” by Men Without Hats.